Zero-sum Dynkin games under common and independent Poisson constraints: Equivalence of Dynkin games under different constraints

-A sufficient condition for the set $\{x:v^I(x)>l(x)>u(x)\}$ to be empty is $l(x)\leq u(x)$, under which the Dynkin games under the common and the independent constraints are equivalent.
-However, this order condition is not a necessary condition for this extra assumption $\{x:v^I(x)>l(x)>u(x)\}=\emptyset$.
-We will see an example in the next section where the order condition fails, but the hypotheses of Corollary~\ref{cor:disjointI} are satisfied.
+A sufficient condition for the set $\{x:v^I(x)\bDGH{\geq}l(x)>u(x)\}$ to be empty is $l(x)\leq u(x)$, under which the Dynkin games under the common and the independent constraints are equivalent.
+However, this order condition is not necessary for $\{x:v^I(x)\geq l(x)>u(x)\}=\emptyset$.
+We will see an example in the next section where the order condition fails, but the hypotheses of Theorem~\ref{thm:necessityI} are satisfied.

 \begin{corollary} Suppose that the order condition $l \leq u$ holds.

 Suppose that Assumptions~\ref{assumption:existence} and \ref{assumption:technical} hold.
 If $(v^C, A^C, B^C)$ is a solution of the game under the common Poisson constraint then $(v^C, A^C, B^C)$ is also the solution of the game under the independent Poisson constraint.